YellowJacketLinux/lfs-buildscripts/THE_WHY.md

 kernel panicked on first boot.
 LFS works fine, even with modern kernels, so it seems that the GNU/Linux distributions have something selected in their kernel that causes a kernel panic but is not used in their installer.
-I could try to track it down, I suspect it was a bug in the open source nVidia driver, but honestly I think rolling my own GNU/Linux distribution is going to give me happier results.
+I could try to track it down.
+I suspect it was a bug in the open source nVidia driver, another possibility is I needed a firmware update on my motherboard (which I have since applied) but honestly I think rolling my own GNU/Linux distribution is going to give me happier results.

+LFS is fantastic but package management really does have significant benefits.

 Worst case scenario, I am my only user.
 Would that really be so bad?